 Substitute with Synonyms: Try substituting "so" with a synonym to see if the sentence still makes sense.
 This can help you confirm its part of speech.

 - If "so" is an adverb of degree, you might be able to substitute it with "very," "extremely," or "really."
-For example, "She is so talented" can be replaced with "She is very talented."
+Here's one way to look at it: "She is so talented" can be replaced with "She is very talented."

 - If "so" is a conjunction, you might be able to substitute it with "therefore" or "as a result."
-For example, "I was hungry, so I made a sandwich" can be replaced with "I was hungry, therefore I made a sandwich."
+Take this: "I was hungry, so I made a sandwich" can be replaced with "I was hungry, therefore I made a sandwich."

 -